yjainexcollo/Clinic-AI/backend/README.md

 - Port 8000 already in use
   - Stop previous instance: `pkill -f uvicorn` (macOS/Linux) or use a different port.

+- Prescription upload fails with 401 Unauthorized
+  - Check that `MISTRAL_API_KEY` is set in your `.env` file.
+  - Verify the API key is valid and has sufficient credits.

+- Prescription analysis returns empty results
+  - Ensure uploaded images are clear and readable.
+  - Check that images are in supported formats (JPG, PNG, GIF, BMP, WebP, TIFF).
+  - Try with higher resolution images for better OCR accuracy.

 ## 📚 Documentation